-Set 1: MAT 003 or BSP 4003 with a grade of P1 Set 2: DMA 010, DMA 020, and DMA 030 Or enrollment in Corequisite MAT 010
+Set 2: Complete MAT 003 or BSP 4003 with a

+Set 3: DMA 010, DMA 020, and DMA 030

-Corequisite(s): MAT 010
+Corequisite(s): MAT 010 (unless completed or non-course credit awarded)

 This course provides an activity-based approach that develops measurement skills and mathematical literacy using technology to solve problems for non-math intensive programs.
 Topics include unit conversions and estimation within a variety of measurement systems; ratio and proportion; basic geometric concepts; financial literacy; and statistics including measures of central tendency, dispersion, and charting of data.
 Upon completion, students should be able to demonstrate the use of mathematics and technology to solve practical problems, and to analyze and communicate results.